-Cleanroom Ventilation Improvement with CFD Simulation – The Proper Solution
+Cleanroom Ventilation Improvement with CFD Simulation – The Solution

-For many recent manufacturing, pharmaceutical, and scientific research applications, a cleanroom is required for activities performed under a controlled environment and containing a low level of pollutants.
-It has a controlled level of contamination which is measured by the number of particles per cubic meter at a specified particle size.
+A well-designed cleanroom facility is necessary for activities performed in a controlled environment, containing a low level of pollutants—a critical requirement for many manufacturing, pharmaceutical, and scientific research applications.
+It has a controlled level of contamination, which is measured by the number of particles per cubic meter at a specified particle size.
 The ambient air outside in a typical urban environment contains 35,000,000 particles per cubic meter in the size range 0.5 µm or larger in diameter, which according to standards, is an ISO 9 cleanroom.

-The crucial decisions made during the design of a cleanroom affects the cost while building, and also for its operation in the long run.
-There are several configurations available to get the desired airflow and recirculation pattern in order to remove the internally generated contaminants.
+The crucial decisions made during the design of a cleanroom affect the construction costs, and also affect its operation in the long run.
+There are several configurations available to get the desired airflow and recirculation patterns in order to remove internally generated contaminants.
 The International Society for Pharmaceutical Engineering prescribes a training course on current Good Manufacturing Practice (cGMP), where one of the important course modules is HVAC solutions.

-It focuses on the understanding of contamination control, properties of air and HVAC principles in critical environments, like the cleanroom .
-The American Society of Heating Refrigeration and Air-Conditioning Engineers (ASHRAE), also conducts courses on cleanroom design to highlight key topics such as air flow management, room layout etc. .
+The training course focuses on the understanding of contamination control, the properties of air and the HVAC principles in critical environments, such as that of a cleanroom .
+The American Society of Heating Refrigeration and Air-Conditioning Engineers (ASHRAE), also conducts courses on cleanroom design to highlight key topics such as air flow management, room layout, etc.

-Hence it might be important to understand the role of HVAC principles in cleanroom applications.
-One of the most optimal ways to recognize this is by performing simulations.
-Simulation technology is a cost-effective and time-efficient tool which helps during design.
+Hence, it is important to understand the role of HVAC principles in cleanroom applications.
+One of the best ways to recognize this is by performing simulations.
+Simulation technology is a cost-effective and time-efficient tool which helps during the design.

 Role of Engineering Simulation

 How does engineering simulation help?
-For instance, we consider the following 3 cases in which a possible contaminant leakage is assumed.
+Let’s consider the following 3 cases in which a possible contaminant leakage is assumed.

 - Configuration 1 has central duct inlets and the exhaust along the floor.

-- Configuration 2 has similar outlets like the previous case but the inlet is distributed throughout the top ceiling with multiple ducts.
+- Configuration 2 has outlets similar to Configuration 1, but the inlet is distributed throughout the ceiling with multiple ducts.

-- Configuration 3 has a raised tiled floor where the outlets are placed below the floor.
-The inlet is distributed like in configuration 2 and the tiles have several holes to ventilate air below the floor.
+- Configuration 3 has a raised tiled floor with the outlets placed below it.
+The inlet is distributed like in Configuration 2, and the tiles have several holes to ventilate air below the floor.
 It is very important to understand what is actually expected out of the simulations, both qualitatively and quantitatively.

-All three cases are analysed assuming the same conditions of inlet and outlet in order to make the results comparable.
-It can be seen that case 1 has large recirculation in many regions, as marked in the following image.
+All three cases are analyzed assuming the same conditions of inlet and outlet in order to make the results comparable.
+It can be seen that Configuration 1 has large recirculation in many regions, as marked in the following image.
 These are the zones where we try to avoid recirculation in order to avert the contaminant from spreading.
-The configuration 2 has comparatively less recirculation in critical zones.
-On the contrary, the last configuration has very less circulation, and mostly in corners of the domain.
+Configuration 2 has comparatively less recirculation in critical zones.
+Finally, Configuration 3 has the least circulation, and the circulation is mostly concentrated in the corners of the domain.

 Another important aspect to be noted is the ‘volume of air’ which is circulated.
-Certain equipment operation and some processes take place under strict pressure and temperature conditions, which may be very high or extremely low (even vacuum pressure).
-Any uncontrolled conditions can give rise to dangerous situations.
+Certain equipment needs to operate under strict pressure and temperature conditions, which depending on the case, may be very high or extremely low (even vacuum pressure).
+Any uncontrolled conditions can give rise to an adverse and dangerous outcome.
 Maintaining the right pressure in the room can be achieved by controlling the air volume.
-A separate simulation study of air handlers can be done to study the volume of air discharged into the clean room.
-In some cases, these clean rooms are operational 24 hours a day, all throughout the year.
-Hence ‘pressure drop’ is a factor which can be controlled in the design in order to maintain the conditions in a functioning cleanroom .
+A separate simulation of air handlers can be performed to study the volume of air discharged into the cleanroom.
+In some cases, these cleanrooms are operational 24 hours a day, all throughout the year.
+Hence ‘pressure drop’ is a factor which can be controlled in the design in order to maintain the conditions inside..

-People working in cleanrooms face the risk of exposure to chemical vapours if there is a mishap or mishandling.
-Hence it might be of concern to assume a particular source of contamination and analyse how it spreads in the room.
+People working in cleanrooms face the risk of exposure to chemical vapors if there is any mishandling of chemicals.
+To approach this problem let’s assume a particular source of contamination and analyze how it spreads in the room.
 The ultimate aim is to obtain a flow to get rid of the contaminant by regulating it directly to the outlets.
-To analyse the results, a particular plane is considered along the cross-section where the contaminant source is present and study its path.
+To analyze the results, a particular plane is considered along the cross-section where the contaminant source is present, after which its path is studied.

-When a contour plot is created, it is seen that the contaminant spreads near side walls and reaches the room ceiling in configuration 1.
+When a contour plot is created, it can be observed that the contaminant spreads along the walls and reaches the room ceiling in Configuration 1.

-This can be explained due to the re-circulation of air as seen during velocity comparison.
+This can be explained by the recirculation of air as seen during velocity comparison.
 In the next case, the contaminant tries to approach the exhaust, since the source is placed near the side outlet.
-The consequence might not be the same if a different point of contaminant source is assumed far away from the outlet.
+This might not have been the case if a different point of contaminant source is assumed far away from the outlet.
 There is even a possibility of recirculation.

-In configuration 3, the contaminant is exhausted down through the floor tiles and approaches the outlet under the flooring.
-Hence a similar result can be expected for placement of contaminant source anywhere in the room.
-To conclude from this comparison, configuration 3 is the winner!
+In Configuration 3, the contaminant is exhausted down through the floor tiles and approaches the outlet under the flooring.
+Hence, a similar result can be expected regardless of where in the room the contaminant source is located.
+From this comparison, we can conclude that Configuration 3 is the winner!

-It could be seen that HVAC solutions play an important role in designing cleanrooms and in principal achieving an energy efficient model.
-This is incredibly important for lowering operating costs.
-Some of the energy efficient concepts are to reduce exhaust, room size, room air leakage, pressure drop and simultaneous heating and cooling.
-All of these can be analysed using engineering simulation and in particular CFD software.
+It can be seen that HVAC solutions play an important role in designing cleanrooms and achieving an overall energy efficient model.
+This can be critical for lowering operating costs.
+Some of the measures to increase energy efficiency include reducing exhaust, room size, room air leakage, pressure drop, and simultaneous heating and cooling.
+All of these can be analyzed using engineering simulation and, in particular, CFD software.

-These are some basic ideas indicating the need to perform a simulation to achieve the best possible design.
-In this context, the term best design depends on various circumstances and in reality there are many tiny factors which could adversely affect the system.
-Hence it is our responsibility to make a safe environment for our fellow researchers and workers in a cleanroom, who end up saving lives!
+This study illustrated the way simulation can aid you in achieving the best possible design.
+In this context, the term best design depends on various circumstances and in reality, there are many tiny factors which could adversely affect the system.
+It is our responsibility to ensure a safe environment for our fellow researchers working in cleanrooms.

 Want to learn more?
 Download this free white paper: How to Optimize HVAC Systems Designs with CFD